CongGroup/SecDev2018-tutorial/tutorial/README.md

   3. Play the game machine and reward your token.

-  > Every time you play five rounds within the game machine, a http request is sent to the server.
+  > Every time you play two rounds within the game machine, a http request is sent to the server.
 On the server side, a consortium chain composed of three nodes is running.
 After the server receives the request, call a function in the contract and send this transaction to the chain.

-  4. Consume two tokens, you can get your **Guaranted Winning Round**, When every  2 rounds you can get three identical symbols.
+  4. Consume two tokens, you can get your **Guaranted Winning Round**, When you can get three identical symbols.

   > This part is written in `JavaScript`.